pavlovdog/QBF_test/README.md

 ### Rate limiter

 Really important part, implemented in a pure Go which is pretty cool.
 Allows you to be sure, that the rate limit of the data provider (in our case it's Alpha Vantage) will be considered.
-The main part of the rate limiter (so called `executor`) perform the checks each second:
+The main part of the rate limiter (so called `executor`) perform the following check each second:

 1. Check that there're some pending requests
 2. Check that the RPM still not reached (otherwise pass)
 3. If it's possible - send the "allow" signal to the channel
+4. Some service (e.g. `price/sync` handler) will be blocked by waiting for this signal and will continue the execution after receiving this signal.

 ## Used links